asmirnov69/pyjviz-poc/docs/pyjviz-poc/RDF/RDF.md

 # How object-oriented oriented programming is related to example above?

 Object-oriented programming (OOP) is related to RDF listing and RDF graph from section above is very important way.
-Both OOP and RDF introduce *classes* as the way describe something we want to describe.
-E.g. example of python code below defines classes Person and FamousPainting and then all additional objects to create setup logically equivalent to RDF listing and graph from prev section
+Both OOP and RDF introduce *classes*.
+E.g. example of python code below defines class *Person* and class *FamousPainting* and all additional objects to create setup logically equivalent to RDF dataset and graph from prev section

 ```python
 class Person: